Sam Houston Area Council

-Aldine Pathfinder District is in the Central Division and is a Scoutreach program that serves Scouts living in the Aldine and Spring Branch school districts.
+Aldine Pathfinder District is in the North Division and serves Scouts living in the Aldine and Spring Branch school districts.

 Aquila District is in the South Division and serves the southwest area of the Houston ISD attendance zones of Harris County, including Sharpstown, Bellaire, Meyerland, and Braes Oak.

 Arrowmoon District is in the Frontier Division and serves Anderson-Shiro, Bryan, Caldwell, College Station, Madisonville County Navasota and Richards school districts.